Join Our Mosquito and Tick Management Team

 Vector Disease Control International (VDCI) needs intelligent, hard-working individuals to help protect our local communities from mosquitoes and the diseases they carry.
 Our Mosquito Control Technicians are seasonal employees on the front line in the fight against West Nile virus, Zika virus, and other mosquito-borne illnesses and are critical to the success of our mosquito control programs.

-We currently have openings in the following states:
+We currently have openings for the 2018 season in the following states:

 Mosquito Control Technician position: